 The impact of Supermetrics

-“Collecting data from fragmented data sources is something we struggle with every day and this is something Supermetrics helps us with this.” mentioned Jesse.
+“Collecting data from fragmented data sources is something we struggle with every day and this is something Supermetrics helps us with this.”
+Jesse says.

 The TBWA\Helsinki insights team shared that collectively, they have saved hundreds of hours of manual work by using Supermetrics.
 This, in turn, freed up time for more important tasks, such as client communication and campaign analysis.

-“We can spend the time which Supermetrics frees to provide more to our clients.
-We can look into the why rather than getting the what,” Eemeli added.
+“We can spend the time Supermetrics frees to provide more to our clients.
+We can look into the why rather than getting the what,” Eemeli says.

 Supermetrics helps gather data from a variety of different sources easily and make reporting transparent, however, more importantly, it contributes to a bigger trend of making data-informed decisions.
 With the help of Supermetrics, TBWA\Helsinki’s creative team can back up each and every decision it makes with reliable data.
 By doing so, the agency establishes its credibility and trustworthiness for clients.

 The TBWA\Helsinki is seen as one of the leading offices in terms of client reporting within the whole TBWA group.
 Other offices from around the globe have reached out to Helsinki team to get advice on how they are doing reporting to replicate the success the Finnish TBWA team had.